bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 import matplotlib.pyplot as plt
 ```

 [DeepChem](https://deepchem.io/) is a free and open-source Python package for deep learning for chemistry and other sciences.
 DeepChem has a [lipophilicity data set](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html#lipo-datasets) contains measured [logD](https://www.cambridgemedchemconsulting.com/resources/physiochem/logD.html) values for 4200 compounds.
+Fitting a machine learning (ML) model to the logarithm of the data values helps reduce the effect of outliers; otherwise, they might skew the model.

-As usual for machine learning (ML), we split the data set into training and test data.
+As usual for ML, we split the data set into training and test data.
 We train the ML model on the train data, then apply it to the test data and check how well the model predicts the lipophilicity of compounds that the model hasn't processed before.

 For this data set, we [split by scaffold](https://deepchem.readthedocs.io/en/latest/api_reference/splitters.html#scaffoldsplitter) the 4200 compounds based on the [Bemis-Murcko scaffold representation](https://pubs.acs.org/doi/10.1021/jm9602928).
 Such splitting groups molecules based on their scaffolds (core structure) to [prevent train and test from having very similar molecules](httphttps://github.com/deepchem/deepchem/blob/master/examples/tutorials/Working_With_Splitters.ipynb), which could lead to the model appearing to perform well on the test set, but then performing poorly on less-similar molecules in production.